Easter Lamb is a sweet pastry baked in the Czech Republic at Easter.

 Nádivka is a typical Easter stuffing served in the Czech Republic at Easter.
 It’s also a very typical spring recipe as it makes use of all the herbs that just recently started growing.

-Mazanec is sweet pastry baked in the Czech Republic at Christmas.
+Mazanec is sweet pastry baked in the Czech Republic at Easter.
 This is a beginner-friendly recipe.

 Czech Easter: Easter Monday